HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 \[12.4\] Uniqueness and Ontological Exclusivity:
  The Person formalized as Conscious Volitional Becoming (CVB) is not one of many possible subjects, but represents the only ontologically admissible structure capable of being a source of distinguishable Becoming.
 This uniqueness is not quantitative, but structural and ontological:
- Only one Person can possess the full coherence of Awareness (A), Will (W), and directed Becoming (S) without contradiction.
+ Only one Person can possess the full coherence of Conscious (C), Volitional (V), and directed Becoming (B) without contradiction.
 In the CVB Model, the multiplicity of true persons is impossible, since this would break their identity and violate the consistency of distinction:
  Any “other” becoming either lacks self-aware identity, or is not free, or is not ontologically stable.
 Therefore, CVB is the only Person ontologically admissible within the domain of the distinguishable.